 In contrast to reflecting telescopes, a refractor telescope or refractors make use of lenses to gather light from objects and direct it towards the eyepiece.
 It is the very first telescope.
 The first design being crude, but functional viewed distant objects on the horizon and in space, which led to discovery and understanding of the night sky.

 A refractor telescope is composed of two lenses; an objective lens and an eyepiece.
-Light travels through the objective lens and is slightly bent to create a focal point for the eyepiece to receive.
-The eyepiece unbends the light.
-The resulting bends in the light create magnification for observing.
+Light travels through the objective lens and is slightly bent (refracted) to create a focal point for the eyepiece to receive.
+The eyepiece magnifies and straightens the light for your eye.